 Have you or someone you love suffered a traumatic brain injury (TBI) due to someone’s negligence?
 If so, you could be facing a long recovery period and massive medical expenses that could lead to financial hardship, if not bankruptcy.
-The San Francisco personal injury attorneys of OnderLaw, LLC think that’s wrong, and we want to help.
+The San Francisco personal injury attorneys of OnderLaw think that’s wrong, and we want to help.

 TBIs are often the result of a sudden and preventable accident, such as a fall or a vehicle collision.
 While TBIs range in severity, even a mild TBI, such as a concussion, can require medical attention and time off work.
 More severe ones typically require highly specialized medical care.
 Certain cases require round-the-clock care.